THE CHURCH IS THE KEY

 Each member can practice personal moral purity by remaining abstinent before marriage and

 honoring their marriage vows with fidelity.
-If someone is HIV positive he or she can learn how to
+If someone is living with HIV he or she can learn how to

 prevent HIV transmission.
 Encourage drug-free living.